Heart Full of Soul: Background

 Guitarist Eric Clapton left the Yardbirds in March 1965 because of a perceived shift in musical direction.
-Inspired in part by Jeff Beck, who replaced Clapton, the group began to experiment with different musical styles.
+Inspired in part by the addition of guitarist Jeff Beck, who replaced Clapton, the group began to experiment with different musical styles.
 Beck had more varied influences and used electronically enhanced guitar effects, which he brought to the group's sound.
-The use of a fuzz box was new at the time as well as incorporating feedback into musical passages.
+The use of a fuzz box was new at the time, as was incorporating feedback into musical passages.
 When preparing for a follow-up single to their first record chart hit, "For Your Love", the song's writer Graham Gouldman provided a demo for a new song.
-Music critic Richie Unterberger described Gouldman as "a genius at effectively alternating tempos and major/minor modes", which are used in "Heart Full of Soul".
-The shift in tempo and use of double-time was also a feature of the Yardbirds' live performances and was known as a "rave up".
+Music critic Richie Unterberger described Gouldman as "a genius at effectively alternating tempos and major/minor modes", as used in "Heart Full of Soul".
+The shift in tempo and use of double-time was also a feature of the Yardbirds' live performances, known as a "rave up".

 At the time, popular music at large was seen as becoming more experimental.
 Gouldman's arrangement was perceived as creating an exotic sound.
 Yardbirds' drummer Jim McCarty recalled that "the riff on the demo [by Gouldman] suggested a sitar" and that the group's manager, Giorgio Gomelsky, hired a sitar and a tabla player for a recording session.
 Beck biographer Martin Power says that "For Your Love" had been made more memorable by a prominent harpsichord part (played by Brian Auger) and that may have influenced Gomelsky's decision.
 Beck also believes that the addition of an unusual instrument was an attempt to follow the successful incorporation of a harpsichord in their first hit.
-The use of sitar was a new approach and several months later, the Beatles recorded "Norwegian Wood", which is the first rock song released to incorporate a sitar part.
-Session guitar player Jimmy Page, who later joined the Yardbirds, was working in an adjacent studio and attended the session.
-His interest was piqued and after the session, he bought the musician's sitar, which Page later used for his own recordings.
+The use of sitar was a new approach and several months later, the Beatles recorded "Norwegian Wood", the first rock song released to incorporate a sitar part.
+Session guitarist Jimmy Page, who would later join the Yardbirds, was working in an adjacent studio and attended the session.
+His interest was piqued, and after the session he bought the musician's sitar, which Page later used for his own recordings.